Elevator: General controls

-An audible signal button, labelled "S": in the US, for elevators installed between 1991 and 2012 (initial passage of ADA and coming into force of 2010 revision), a button which if pushed, sounds an audible signal as each floor is passed, to assist visually impaired passengers.
-No longer used on new elevators, where the sound is normally obligatory.
+An audible signal button, labeled "S": in the US, for elevators installed between 1991 and 2012 (initial passage of ADA and coming into force of 2010 revision), a button which if pushed, sounds an audible signal as each floor is passed, to assist visually impaired passengers.
+This button is no longer used on new elevators, where the sound is normally obligatory.

-Other controls, which are generally inaccessible to the public (either because they are key switches, or because they are kept behind a locked panel), include:
+Other controls, which are not available for the public (either because they are key switches, or because they are kept behind a locked panel), include: